alenaernst/alenaernst.github.io/index.md

 ---
 title: About me
 feature_text: |
-  ## It's me!!
+  ## It's me!!!
   Welcome to my homepage!
-feature_image:   "/assets/my-picture.jpg"
+feature_image:   "/assets/my-picturecut.jpg"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---